pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 annunciators or other alarm consumers.

-Thirdly, the plugin operates zero or more suppressable output channels each of which is configured to react to one or more alarm state triggers.
+Thirdly, the plugin operates zero or more suppressable output channels which are configured to react to one or more alarm method triggers.
-When an alarm notification with one of the configured trigger states is raised the output channel is enabled.
+When an alarm notification with one of the configured method trigger states is raised the output channel is enabled.

 An active output channel can be suppressed by supplying a transient true value on a configured key.